varkenvarken/dockerplayground/authserver/docs/server.md

 - `DEBUGLEVEL`: can be CRITICAL, ERROR, SUCCESS, INFO, DEBUG, TRACE.
 Defaults to DEBUG
 - `DATABASE_FILE`: path to databse file, default to `user.db
 - `DATABASE_BACKOFF`: number of seconds to ait between database connection retries, defaults to 1, doubles every retry.
-DATABASE_RETRIES = number of times to retry a database connection.
+- `DATABASE_RETRIES`: number of times to retry a database connection.
 Defaults to 3.

 <a name="server.server"></a>
 # server.server